 No pupil will be excluded from an activity simply because their parents are unwilling or unable to pay.
-If a parent is unwilling or unable to pay, their child will still be given an equal opportunity to take part in the activity.
-If insufficient voluntary contributions are raised to fund an activity, and the school cannot fund it via another source, the activity will be cancelled.
+If a parent is unwilling or unable to pay, their child will still be given an equal opportunity to take part in the activity and the school will set out how places will be allocated from the outset.
+If insufficient voluntary contributions are raised to fund an activity, and the school cannot fund it via another source, the activity will be cancelled and this will be made clear to parents.

 The school will strive to ensure that parents do not feel pressurised into making voluntary contributions.
+Measures which may make parents feel pressured, such as colour coded letters and direct debit or standing order mandates, will not be sent when the school requests contributions.